StarChart-Labs/eclipse-dynamic-templates/README.md

 * The plug-ins are currently developed against Java 8
 * All pull requests should be done against the master branch

+See the [contribution documentation](./CONTRIBUTING.md) for detailed setup information and guidelines

 ## Licensing

 The repository working set plug in is licensed under the Eclipse Public License 1.0, as specified and documented in the LICENSE.md file within each plug-in